ropensci/software-review/packaging_guide.md

 Only include reviewers after asking for their consent.
 Note that 'rev' will raise a CRAN NOTE unless the package is built using R v3.5 (r-devel as of 2017-09-21).

+Please do not list editors as contributors.
+Your participation in and contribution to rOpenSci is thanks enough. 🙂

 ## <a href="#testing" name="testing"></a> Testing

 * All packages should pass `R CMD check`/`devtools::check()` on all major platforms.